 How to Use These Devotionals for Intentional Motherhood

-This devo has 7 daily devotions to help you thrive as a mom.
-Each day consists of scriptures with biblical principles for parenting.
+This devo has 7 daily devotions to help you as a an intentional Christian mom.
+Each day consists of scriptures with biblical principles for parenting, because as we know from 2 Timothy:

 I strive for intentional motherhood and need to be reminded daily what that looks like.
 How about you?
 I mean, is there any experience more humbling than being a mom?